unisave-cloud/website/src/guides/http-and-the-web-explained-for-game-developers.md

 - `4xx` are problems with the request (the client is asking for something non-sensical)
 - `5xx` are problems with the server (there is some crash/outage on the server-side)

-The full list of status codes is available on the [Mozilla developer network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
+The full list of status codes is available on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

 Then there are response headers, specifying metadata about the requested web page.
 The two most interesting are the `Content-Type` and `Content-Length`.
 The `Content-Type` header specifies that the *response body* (the text below the empty line) is a `text/html` file encoded in the UTF-8 text encoding.
 The `Content-Length` header states the length of the *response body* in bytes (not text characters).
 When the headers and the empty line are read, the browser reads the specified number of bytes from the underlying TCP connection and then interprets them according to the content type.
 This way we can send binary data (like images) over HTTP as well.